 Ras el Hanout gives a pungent, warm flavor.
 The cinnamon, cloves, and nutmeg also add sweet accents.
 Since it’s a blend, it’s convenient to use in marinades, as a rub or as a seasoning in Moroccan stews (tajine).

-- 1 – 2 tbsps of Ras el Hanout
+1 – 2 tablespoons Ras el Hanout spice blend

-- Rinse and peel the celery root, parsnips, and carrots.
-Cut into rough cubes.
+- Rinse and peel the celery root, parsnips and carrots, and cut into cubes.
 Peel and quarter the shallots.
 Rinse the tomatoes and remove the stalks.
-In a large mixing bowl combine the vegetables, olives and anise seeds with 2 – 3 tbsps olive oil and spread them on a baking tray or another ovenproof dish.
+In a large mixing bowl, combine vegetables, olives and anise seeds with 3 tablespoons olive oil and spread on a deep baking tray or another ovenproof dish.

-*A rule of thumb for cooking poultry is 20 minutes per pound, plus 15 additional minutes.
-If you use a meat thermometer, check the temperature at the thigh and chest to see if the meat is cooked.
-The thigh should be 82° C / 180° F, and the chest 71 ° C / 160° F when the meat is done.
-Check whether the juice of the meat is clear.
+- * A rule of thumb for cooking poultry is 20 minutes per pound, plus 15 additional minutes.
 The easiest way to check whether the chicken is cooked is by sticking a knife into the meat at the joint between the leg and the lower part of the breast.
 The juices should be clear when running out.
 If these are pink and milky, the chicken needs more time.